kimagure-ningen/unity-topdownshooting/README.md

 <br>
 Started on November of 2021.
 <br>
-Project discontinued in march 2022.
+Project discontinued in March of 2022.
 <br>
 ## Project Images
 From Side             |  Overall Image